-Most people will have a combination of cash/taxable accounts (this includes income from Social Security, pensions or other sources), tax-deferred 401k/IRA accounts, and/or tax-free Roth IRA accounts to draw from.
+Most people have a combination of taxable accounts (which include income from interest/returns on cash savings, Social Security, pensions, etc.), tax-deferred 401k/IRA accounts, and/or tax-free Roth 401k/IRA accounts to draw from.
 Figuring out when, and how much, to use from each source can be complex.
-If the only consideration was the source of funds, an argument could be made to use taxable accounts first (always keeping a minimum of 2-3 years of cash available), then tax-deferred accounts, and finally tax-free accounts.
-The idea being that invested tax-deferred and tax-free amounts will earn a higher return than taxable savings and will have the longest possible time to grow.
+If the only consideration was the source of funds, an argument could be made to use cash/taxable accounts first (always keeping a minimum of 2-3 years of cash available for liquidity purposes), then tax-deferred accounts, and finally tax-free accounts.
+The idea being that invested tax-deferred and tax-free accounts usually earn a higher return than cash savings and will have the longest possible time to grow.

 However, there is one major component that significantly affects when each source should be used - taxes.
-There are no taxes on using money from cash or Roth accounts (after age 59 1/2), but ordinary income and capital gains are taxed (up to 85% of Social Security may be taxed as well), and all 401k/IRA withdrawals are taxed.
-At the very least, you will be taxed when you are forced to take Required Minimum Distributions (RMD's) from 401k/IRA accounts beginning at age 72.
-While you want a 401k/IRA account to grow as long as possible, the risk of doing so is that the larger your balance, the greater the RMD's will be, and the larger the tax bill you will incurr.
-Also, the RMD's count as income, which can then affect whether or not, and by how much, your Social Security income is taxed.
-RMD's can significantly reduce your flexibility to manage taxes after age 72, so you need to develop a plan well ahead of that milestone.
-For this reason, it may make sense to use at least some of the 401k/IRA funds before RMD's are required, as long as the annual distribution would keep you in a lower tax bracket.
+There are no taxes on using money from cash or Roth accounts (after age 59 1/2), but ordinary income and capital gains are taxed, up to 85% of Social Security may be taxed, and all Traditional 401k/IRA withdrawals are taxed.
+At the very least, you will be taxed when you are forced to take Required Minimum Distributions (RMD's) from Traditional 401k/IRA accounts beginning at age 72.
+While you want a 401k/IRA account to grow for as long as possible, the risk of doing so is that the larger your balance, the greater the RMD's will be, and the larger the tax liability you will incur.
+Also, the RMD's count as income, which can then affect whether or not, and by how much, your Social Security income may be taxed.
+RMD's can significantly reduce your flexibility to manage taxes after age 72 so you need to develop a plan well ahead of that milestone.
+For this reason, it may make sense to use at least some of the taxable 401k/IRA funds before RMD's are required, as long as the annual distribution would not bump you into a higher tax bracket.
 Such "controlled" distributions would be based on tax consequences, current and future, rather than being based solely on what you may need to pay expenses.
-This strategy could slowly lower your account balance (any amount not needed for expenses could be kept in cash) until RMD's start, requiring lower RMD's and lower taxes later on.
+This strategy could slowly lower your account balance until RMD's start (any amount not needed for expenses could be kept in cash or invested), requiring lower RMD's and lower taxes later on.
 What you are trying to avoid is being required to take large distributions all at once (that are not needed for any particular purpose), thereby lowering the earning potential of the remaining funds and incurring a larger than necessary tax bill.

-Another reason to wait to use taxable accounts (at least in part) until later in retirement is because you will pay taxes on investment withdrawals at your capital gains rate, which is lower than your ordinary income tax rate - and 0% for taxpayers with adjusted income below $41,675 ($83,350 if married).
+Another benefit to postponing the use of taxable accounts (at least in part) until later in retirement is that you will pay taxes on any investment withdrawals at your capital gains rate, which will likely be lower than your current ordinary income tax rate - and could even be 0% for taxpayers with adjusted income below $41,675 ($83,350 if married).

-Many financial articles written on this subject suggest using the following order of funds in retirement:
+Many financial articles suggest using funds in the following order during retirement: